hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-update-web-domains-stat admin

-The function runs log analyzer usage for all user webdomains.
+This function runs log analyzer usage for all user webdomains.

 *******************************************************************